-Applications for the 2022 Undergraduate Exhibition for Research, Scholarship, Creative Activities, and Engagement Experiences closed on March 20, 2022.
+Applications for the 2022 Undergraduate Exhibition for Research, Scholarship, Creative Activities, and Engagement Experiences opens on February 6, 2023.

 Questions about the Exhibitions should be directed to Alan Rieck, associate vice president and associate dean for undergraduate education, at 814-863-1864 or email@example.com.